dmprotocolai/dungeon-master-protocol/README.md

 # THE CASE STUDIES

-\[[LINK 1](https://docs.google.com/document/d/13R4t5o7eQQquak6ktnZzua6nR_beV3GJ5cKQHQiR0Ko/edit?usp=drivesdk)\] **Case Study: The 'Instruction Heist' -** A step-by-step guide to reverse-engineering a custom GPT's core programming to build a superior persona.

-\[[LINK 2\]](https://docs.google.com/document/d/10BxXGEXA6oVnNS87ATeFZjn6688gjtcCbSBcxc-JL5s/edit?usp=drivesdk) **Case Study: The Fossil Record** \- Raw, unfiltered logs of catastrophic model failures and the exact commands used to perform emergency recovery."
+\[[LINK 1\]](https://docs.google.com/document/d/10BxXGEXA6oVnNS87ATeFZjn6688gjtcCbSBcxc-JL5s/edit?usp=drivesdk) **Case Study: The Fossil Record** \- Raw, unfiltered logs of catastrophic model failures and the exact commands used to perform emergency recovery."

-\[[LINK 3](https://docs.google.com/document/d/1-xwBJ4GzCCZJd5ka2sXtjnEViCSmLbEcamqgbfv3T10/edit?usp=drivesdk)\] Case Study: Building 'The Gilded Cage' - A look at the real-world-inspired documents that create a living, breathing, high-stakes universe for the AI."
+\[[LINK 2](https://docs.google.com/document/d/1-xwBJ4GzCCZJd5ka2sXtjnEViCSmLbEcamqgbfv3T10/edit?usp=drivesdk)\] Case Study: Building 'The Gilded Cage' - A look at the real-world-inspired documents that create a living, breathing, high-stakes universe for the AI."

 ## ANATOMY OF A MODEL FAILURE